 Reason

 Proposed modification Amending development limits and allocating sites for new development 4.2.13 Defining Development Limits around settlements has worked well in the past and is strongly supported by local communities.
-Development Limits protect the countryside from encroachment Limits appropriate development complying with other Plan policies will normally be permitted.
+Development Limits protect the countryside from encroachment.
+Beyond Development Limits there is strict control over development, whilst within Development Limits appropriate development complying with other Plan policies will normally be permitted.
 Development Limits also have a role in protecting the character of settlements and especially the village edges where countryside meets the built environment.
 4.2.14 Development Limits also have a role in protecting the character of settlements and especially the village edges where countryside meets the built environment.
-4.2.14 Development limits will be reviewed and amended through the emerging Development Policies and Site Allocations Local Plan Document to ensure that they are consistently applied and accurately reflect settlement boundaries.
+4.2.15 Development Limits will be reviewed and amended through the emerging Development Policies and Site Allocations Local Plan Document to ensure that they are consistently applied and accurately reflect settlement boundaries.
 Development limits will also be amended to reflect the boundaries of any new sites allocated in the document.
-4.2.15 The majority of new development sites for both residential and commercial uses will be identified and allocated in the Development Policies and Site Allocation in the Development Policies and Site Allocation for Extra are two strategic sites that are deemed to be central to the delivery of the plan.
-The key sites allocated in the Core Strategy are the Great Yarmouth Waterfront Area (Policy CS17) and the Beacon Park extensions lite to the south of Bradwell (Policy CS18).
-These key its peculific policies provide a more comprehensive and planned approach to development, with housing, employment and related facilities such as new schools brought forward in a planned manner, allowing for better control over the phasing and release of development.
-Delete Sustainability Appraisal summary as follows: Policy CS2. sets out the spatial location and distribution for future development in the borough.
-Specifically focusing on the likely effects of intended housing and economic development, the powery & Social Exclus
+4.2.15 The majority of new development sites for both residential and commercial uses will be identified and allocated in the Development sites for both residential and commercial uses will be identified and allocated in the Core Strategy are the Great Yarmouth Waterfront Area (Policy CS17) and the Reversion site to the south of Bradwell (Policy CS18).
+These key site specific policies provide a more comprehensive and planned approach to development, with housing, employment and related facilities such as new schools brought forward in a planned manner, allowing for better control over the phasing and release of development.
+Delete Sustainability Appraisal summary as follows: Policy CS2 sets out the spatial location and distribution for future development in the berough.
+Specifically focussing on the likely effects of intended housing and economic development, the Powerty & Social Exclusion (4), Access to Key Servi

 Policy/ Paragraph

 Page

-Ref Page 245 of 286
+Ref Page 247 of 294